|

 the churches of Felmersham, Sharnbrook and Odell.
 Copies

-are available from the Swan, Sun, church and village hall.
+are available from the Sun, the Church and the Village Hall

 Walks Leaflet - Downloads